ObamaCare: Women's Health Services

 Government funding goes to institutions who choose the accept the funds (you can deny the funds and providing the services on religious grounds).
 While some of the services are controversial, these services only comprise a small part of the bill.
 Much of the money spent on the Healthy Teen Initiative is meant to prevent STDs and provide education that helps prevent teen pregnancy, only a small portion is spent on controversial services.

 ObamaCare provides women with affordable access to women's health services.
-While many services are provided free (with insurance), not only are women's health preventive services required to be covered by law.
-ObamaCare does however help to reduce the cost of women's health services.
+While many services are provided free (with insurance), not all women's health preventive services are required to be covered by law.
+ObamaCare does however help to reduce the cost of many women's health services and expands coverage to more women.

 ObamaCare Women's Health Fact: ObamaCare prohibits health plans from requiring a referral from a primary care provider before seeking coverage for obstetrical or gynecological (OB-GYN) care from a participating OB-GYN specialist.